 My duty on the staff of COMPHIBRON TEN was short lived due to continued liberty violations during port visits and excessive use of alcohol.
 I became termed a "security risk" and lost my Top Secret clearance.
 I then became of no use to the position I held on staff.
 I was transferred to the USS Telfair (APA-210), a amphibious ship that was assigned to the same squadron.

 I reported to the USS Telfair (APA-210) which was going on a Mediterranean Cruise from October 1965 to March 1966.
 During this cruise we went to Marseilles, France - Genoa, Italy - La Spezia - Palma - Malta - Naples, Italy - and Barcelona, Spain.
 I have many memories of the Telfair, some are vague, but others quite clear.
-I fell for one girl in Marseilles, France and when we went Barcelona, Spain I took a train back to Marseilles to see her again.
-At the border crossing, going from one country to the other, I could not go across in a military uniform.
+I fell head-over-heels for one girl in Marseilles, France and when we went to Barcelona, Spain I took a train back to Marseilles to see her again.
+At the border crossing, going from one country to the other, I could not cross the border in a military uniform.
 I took off my hat, rolled up my pant legs, put on my rain coat, and crossed in that manner.
-After my reporting this incident others were authorized to wear civilian clothes during such travel.
+After my reporting this incident when I returned to the ship they authorized future travelers to wear civilian clothes.

 I had a Chief Petty Officer, and a First Class Petty Officer, who attempted to straighten me out from my wild liberties but with little success.
 Alcohol had a terrible grip on me and I was unable to turn loose of such a partner and its controlling influence on my life.
 However, again due to my work record, I was able to reenlist for an additional four years while about the USS Telfair.
 My Top Secret clearance was reinstated to me and I was transferred to staff duty in Yokohama, Japan in August 1966.